Mohanad-eng/BEV_Tutorial/README.md

 Bird’s Eye View (BEV) : 2D View from above.

+## Example to understand the problem :

-Imagine Rover Sees A box using the front camera, it dont know where it is it only knows the pixles, But i need to know where it is to know, distance betweeen me and the obstacle.
+Imagine Rover Sees A box using the front camera, it dont know where it is it only knows the pixles, But i need to know where it is to know, distance betweeen me and the obstacle. so ,

-Notice that:

-Nearby objects look bigger.
+1- Nearby objects look bigger.
-Distant objects look smaller.
+2- Distant objects look smaller.
-You only see what is in front of you.
+3- You only see what is in front of you.
-Everything is represented as pixels.
+4- Everything is represented as pixels.

 So we use bev to see it from above as we see a map ,

-Notice something important:

 The Rover didn't move.